rabbithawk256/google-calendar-crx/README.md

-# Google Calendar for Chrome
+# Google Calendar for Chrome, Rabbithawk Edition

+This is an attempt to revive an extension that's getting unlisted soon.

 ## Soon To Be Unpublished